 Penalties for not complying with federal laws can be costly.
 The IRS is very sensitive to contractor-employee misclassifications and will search for those occurrences when conducting audits.
-If the IRS discovers you misclassified any employees as contractors, the contractors are automatically reclassified, and you may owe back payroll taxes (15.3% for Social Security and Medicare (FICA) and possibly 20% for income taxes), penalties of $1,000 per misclassified worker, and a year in prison.
+If the IRS discovers you misclassified any employees as contractors, the contractors are automatically reclassified and you may owe back payroll taxes (15.3% for Social Security and Medicare (FICA) and possibly 20% for income taxes) and penalties of $1,000 per misclassified worker; you could also get a year in prison.

-Be sure that you’re not setting your contractors’ work hours or controlling how they perform their work.
-Otherwise, they should probably be employees.
-It’s also a good idea to check whether your state has specific contractor classification tests like California that you can follow to ensure you are in compliance.
+Be sure that you’re not setting your contractors’ work hours or controlling how they perform their work; otherwise, they should probably be employees.
+It’s also a good idea to check whether your state has specific contractor classification tests, like California, that you can follow to ensure you comply.

 New Hire Reporting for Independent Contractors

-Federal law doesn’t require new contractor reporting, but some states do.
-These states match the reports up against their child support records to locate parents, establish a child support order, or enforce an existing order.
-The states that require businesses report independent contractors are California, Connecticut, Delaware, Iowa, Maine, Massachusetts, Minnesota, Michigan, Nebraska, New Hampshire, New Jersey, Ohio, South Carolina, Tennessee, Texas, and West Virginia.
+Federal law doesn’t require new hire reporting for contractors, but some states do.
+These states match the reports against their child support records to locate parents, establish a child support order, or enforce an existing order.
 All laws differ, so it’s best to check your state’s website for specifics.

 Federal Laws on Paying Independent Contractors

-The IRS requires you to collect your contractors’ identifying information, like name, Social Security number, and address—usually on Form W-9—at the time of hire so you can file the 1099 tax form at year-end with ease.
-The 1099 reports all contractor earnings for the year.
+The IRS requires you to collect your contractors’ identifying information, like name, SSN, and address (usually on Form W-9), at the time of hire so you can file the 1099 tax form at year-end with ease.
+1099 reports all contractor earnings for the year.
 You’ll send a copy to each contractor, the IRS, and your state tax agency.
 This ensures the tax agencies are aware of who should be paying their own taxes.